arman-hk/microgradplus/README.md

 # micro-grad
-micro-grad: a lean, mean, differentiating machine that hopefully will extend micrograd with new math functions..?
+micro-grad: a lean, mean, autograd engine that hopefully will extend the original micrograd with new math functions..?